AJslashTracey/AJslashTracey/README.md

-the computer has the ability to silence the voices inside of my head
+the computer has the ability to silence the voice livin in my head